physicalrobot/vikalpaWebsite/_projects/retribution.md

 Upon confronting Prahlad he asks "If you're so confident this God exists, where is he?"

-Prahlad calmly responds "He is in everything and everyone, including even your heart."
+Prahlad calmly responds "He is in everything and everyone, including even your wicked heart."

 At this Hiranyakashipu becomes enraged and points at a pillar in the throne room.
 "Does he reside in this pillar as well?" he yells.